dotnet/csharpstandard/standard/patterns.md

     ;
 ```

-Given a *pattern input value* *e*, if *designation* is the *identifier* `_`, it denotes a discard (§discards-new-clause), and the value of *e* is not bound to anything.
+Given a *pattern input value* *e*, if *designation* is the *identifier* `_`, it denotes a discard (§9.2.8.1), and the value of *e* is not bound to anything.
 (Although a declared variable with that name may be in scope at that point, that named variable is not seen in this context.)
 If *designation* is any other identifier, at runtime the value of *e* is bound to a newly introduced local variable ([§9.2.8](variables.md#928-local-variables)) of that name whose type is the static type of *e*, and the pattern input value is assigned to that local variable.

 It is an error if the name `var` would bind to a type where a *var_pattern* is used.